Govinda K.C.: Eleventh hunger strike

-Dr. K.C. began his eleventh fast unto death from 24 July 2017 with a seven-point demand for medical education reform.
+K.C. began his eleventh fast unto death from 24 July 2017 with a seven-point demand for medical education reform.
 He demanded that Kedar Bhakta Mathema lead the committee's recommendation in the forthcoming Medical Education Bill.

 Fourteenth hunger strike

-On 8 January 2018, following the decision of the Supreme Court to reinstate Dr. Shashi Sharma as Dean of the Institute of Medicine, Dr. K.C. called a press conference to condemn the move and began his 14th hunger strike.
-Dr. K.C. accused the court of "selling justice" and began his hunger strike to demand the resignation of Chief Justice Gopal Parajuli.
+On 8 January 2018, following the decision of the Supreme Court to reinstate Shashi Sharma as Dean of the Institute of Medicine, K.C. called a press conference to condemn the move and began his 14th hunger strike.
+K.C. accused the court of "selling justice" and began his hunger strike to demand the resignation of Chief Justice Gopal Parajuli.
 He alleged that the Chief Justice was "a corrupt individual having links with the mafia".
 Since 2014, Parajuli has ruled in favor of private medical colleges and against the Nepal Medical Council, the regulatory body governing medical education in the country, with rulings favoring seven for-profit medical colleges in the country.

 Later that evening, the Supreme Court ordered K.C's arrest for contempt of court.
 He was arrested by the Kathmandu Metropolitan Police from TU Teaching hospital, where the hunger strike was being staged, and taken to the Singha Durbar Police Circle.
-Nepal Medical Association (NMA) demanded the release of Dr. K.C. and condemned the incident.
-NMA stated that Dr. K.C. had brought positive changes to the medical sector through his hunger strikes.
-On 9 January 2018, K.C. was presented before the SC and a hearing was scheduled for 10 January.
+Nepal Medical Association (NMA) demanded the release of K.C. and condemned the incident.
+NMA stated that K.C. had brought positive changes to the medical sector through his hunger strikes.
+On 9 January 2018, K.C. was presented before the Supreme Court, and a hearing was scheduled for 10 January.
 K.C. remained in custody until the hearing.
 In his statement at the court, K.C. stated that "Parajuli had lobbied and secured a job for his nephew at the Commission for the Investigation of Abuse of Authority (CIAA) as the commission's legal counselor despite the SC decision in favor of the former CIAA chief commissioner Lokman Singh Karki."

 On 10 January 2018, he was released on a general date without bail by the Supreme Court.
-The Court ordered that the controversy of Chief Justice Gopal Parajuli's citizenship and the case of Dr. Shashi Sharma would be reopened.
-Dr. K.C.'s lawyer Surendra Bhandari stated on K.C.'s behalf that K.C. had accused the Chief Justice Parajuli of his corrupt actions.
+The Court ordered that the controversy of Chief Justice Gopal Parajuli's citizenship and the case of Shashi Sharma would be reopened.
+K.C.'s lawyer Surendra Bhandari stated on K.C.'s behalf that K.C. had accused the Chief Justice Parajuli of his corrupt actions.
 Similarly, K.C. upon his release, stated:

 Fifteenth hunger strike

-Dr. K.C. initiated his 15th fast-unto-death in Jumla on June 30, 2018, to protest against alterations made to the Medical Education Ordinance Replacement Bill among other issues made by the government led by K. P. Oli.
+K.C. initiated his 15th fast-unto-death in Jumla on June 30, 2018, to protest against alterations made to the Medical Education Ordinance Replacement Bill among other issues made by the government led by K. P. Oli.